 St. Scholastica, in partnership with StratisHealth and the Rural Health Resource Center has received a Regional Extension Center grant.
 This grant has created a number of grant funded jobs for the region.
 Learn more.

 St. Scholastica has formed a partnership with the University of MN Twin Cities and the University of MN Crookston called UP-HI, the University Partnership for Health Informatics.
-UP-HI has been awarded a grant by the Office of the National Coordinator (ONC) for over $5 million to provide university-based training in health information technology for all six ONC identified vtial health IT roles.
-Learn more at the UP-HI website.
+UP-HI has been awarded a grant by the Office of the National Coordinator (ONC) for over $5 million to provide university-based training in health information technology for all six ONC identified vital health IT roles.